eclipse/repairnator/repairnator/README.md

 # Repairnator

-## Usage

-The usage of Repairnator is described in [the dedicated documentation](/doc/usage).

 ## Content of the directory

 This directory contains the different subfolders:
-  - repairnator-*: are the different Repairnator modules
   - docker-images: contains the content of the different docker images produced for Repairnator
   - scripts: contains all the script to run Repairnator

-## Maven modules
+  - Maven modules

-Repairnator is decomposed in 6 different modules:
     - repairnator-core: contains shared elements for all other elements, it can be also use to generate Google Spreadsheets Credentials
     - repairnator-pipeline: it is the engine of Repairnator.
 Given a build id this part, compile, test and repair it, gathering data on it, and push on Github and on MongoDB
     - repairnator-realtime: inspects in realtime the builds from Travis (typically every minute)

-Usage of each parts are detailed in their own Readme file.

 ## Build Process